 EnviroSystems microbiologist Henry Russell explains: “The unique combination of bacterial strains in OptiSile additives inhibits spoilage organisms throughout storage and also keeps the clamp face and silage in the trough stable and cool.
 If silage heats this mean feed value and money are being lost into thin air.”

 So this ‘Triple-Action STAYCOOL effect’ has a big part to play in exploiting the full feed value of silage with minimal waste.

 The research report [ref1] also states that using inoculants producing only lactic acid “leads to silages which have low stability against aerobic deterioration”

-All the issues which apply to preserving grass also apply to Maize, Wholecrop and other ensiled crops.
+All the issues which apply to preserving Maize also apply to Grass, Wholecrop and other ensiled crops.
 Therefore, the action of OptiSile is just as relevant on any crop which can be clamped and fermented.
-Our range includes OptiSile Wholecrop and OptiSile Maize.
+As well as OptiSile Maize, our range includes OptiSile Extra and OptiSile Wholecrop.

 “Has done 100% job in keeping it cool and fed out well with no waste whatsoever!”